mrzjy/StarrailDialog/README.md

 ### Disclaimer

-While this project is based on the legendary [Dim's StarRailData](https://github.com/Dimbreath/StarRailData) project, there are other more plausible data sources to achieve the same thing:
+While this project depends on the legendary [Dim's StarRailData](https://github.com/Dimbreath/StarRailData) project, there are other more plausible data sources to achieve the same thing:

 - For example, go to the relevant fandom statistics page: https://honkai-star-rail.fandom.com/wiki/Special:Statistics, and download directly the wiki data dump.